gcastillo-ucsd/kloudspeaker/Plugin-development.md

 For other options in backend plugins, see backend plugin API.

 **Note!** It is recommended to create custom plugins in separate location by using [customization folder](https://github.com/sjarvela/kloudspeaker/wiki/Customizing-resources#plugins).
 This makes Kloudspeaker updates easier, when custom plugins are not overwritten.

+## Packages with client and backend plugins

+It is possible to create packages that contain both, client and backend plugins.

+By overwriting backend plugin class PluginBase function getClientPlugin, it can define the javascript file that is automatically loaded when client is initialized.

+For example

+	<?php
+	class CustomPlugin extends PluginBase {
+		public function setup() {
+			// plugin setup
+		}

+		public function getClientPlugin() {
+			return "client/plugin.js";
+		}

+		public function __toString() {
+			return "CustomPlugin";
+		}
+	}
+	?>

+This tells Kloudspeaker that plugin package contains folder "client" containing "plugin.js" which is loaded automatically.

+In this file, there should be client plugin registration like this:

+    ! function($, kloudspeaker) {
+        "use strict"; // jshint ;_;

+        var CustomPlugin = function() {
+            return {
+                id: "custom-plugin",
+                ...
+            };
+        }

+        kloudspeaker.plugins.register(new CustomPlugin());
+    }(window.jQuery, window.kloudspeaker);